Australia to spend more on defense, security in next budget

 Frydenberg said he would also reveal a “material improvement to the budget bottom line.”

-Economists are expecting a deficit of between AU$80 billion ($60 billion) and AU$70 billion ($52 billion) for the current fiscal year compared with the AU$99.2 billion ($74.3 billion) shortfall predicted by the government in December.
+Economists are expecting a deficit of between 70 billion-80 billion Australian dollar ($52 billion-$60 billion) for the current fiscal year compared with the 99.2 billion Australian dollar ($74.3 billion) shortfall predicted by the government in December.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.